ManuelFte/Ubuntu-server-as-remote-PC/README.md

 cd VPS-as-remote-PC
 ```

-Open `main.sh` and set the correct timezone in the user variables:
+[Optional] Open `main.sh` and set the correct timezone in the user variables:

 ```
 nano main.sh